Rafael

 Meaning

-Literal translation is 'God has healed'.
-In Australian English contexts, it carries connotations of healing, protection, and divine intervention—qualities often admired in cultural stories and personal identity.
+Literal translation: 'God has healed'.
+In Australian English contexts, the name signifies healing, protection, and divine intervention, often associated with compassionate and caring personalities.

 Pronunciation